Organwolf/100-days-of-code/log.md

 ### Day 99: March 24, 2020

-**Today's Progress**: Completed Deep Learning with PyTorch: A 60 Minute Blitz and kept working on understanding more of the architecture of ASP.NET MVC Web Apps.
+**Today's Progress**: Completed [Deep Learning with PyTorch: A 60 Minute Blitz](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html) and kept working on understanding more of the architecture of ASP.NET MVC Web Apps.

 **Thoughts**: Just casually trying to throw in some AI stuff at the end of this challange was a bit naive.
 I'll admit that.
 And reading through the [Deep Learning with PyTorch: A 60 Minute Blitz](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html) was confusing.
-Although I've taken linear algebra at University I havn't really used it in the _"real world"_.
+Although I've taken linear algebra at University I haven't really used it in the _"real world"_ since.
 After casually skimming through the blitz I tried to train a classifier on my machine but ran in to trouble.
 Luckily you could run the code in Google Colab.
 So, with a lot of help, I managed to train my first neural network!

 **Experimented with**: The python library Pytorch.
 According to [pytorch.org](https://pytorch.org/tutorials/beginner/blitz/tensor_tutorial.html#sphx-glr-beginner-blitz-tensor-tutorial-py)